 Listen, Obey, Witness

-Thank you for joining today as we begin our Ordinary Time journey and place our focus on listening to, obeying, and witnessing to Jesus.
+Thank you for joining today as we continue our Ordinary Time journey focused on listening to, obeying, and witnessing to Jesus.